SolimanSeif/CommunicateDataFindings/readme.md

-# Data Analysis and Visualization Report for Loan Data From Prosper dataset
+# Prosper Loan dataset analysis and visualization
 ## by Soliman Seif